LIS

 3VAC5-50-10.
 Restrictions upon sale and consumption of alcoholic beverages.

-A. Except as may be otherwise permitted under subdivision 7 of § 4.1-200 of the Code of Virginia, no licensee shall sell any alcoholic beverage to a person whom he shall know, or have reason at the time to believe, is:
+Except as may be otherwise permitted under subdivision 7 of § 4.1-200 of the Code of Virginia, no licensee shall sell to or allow the consumption of any alcoholic beverage on the licensed premises by any person whom the licensee knows or has reason at the time to believe is:

 2. Intoxicated; or